zestedesavoir/zmarkdown/packages/zmarkdown/README.md

   - **extraRemarkPlugins**: `Array<objects>`, remark plugins you want to add to the default parser (remark pipeline).
 The object should contain:
     - **obj**: `remark plugin`.
     - **option**: optional, plugin config.
-    - **check**: `function(config)` optional, a function that receives your `remarkConfig` (or the default one) and returns whether to enable this plugin or not.
-If omitted, the default is not to disable.
 - **processor**: `function(config)` (defaults to `getHTMLProcessor` of `./common.js`), processor function used to configure the remark pipeline for your output

 ### Module Example